Should I Buy a Flipped House?

-The easiest way to figure this out is by looking at Zillow Zestimates and comparable sales for homes nearby.
+The easiest way to figure this out is by looking at the Zillow Zestimates and comparable sales for homes nearby.
 A flip house will likely be listed for much more than its comps, and the Zestimates of homes around it.

-Put simply, flip houses are typically built beyond their surroundings, meaning they’re nicer than the neighboring homes, and probably more luxurious than ever intended for the neighborhood.
+Simply put, flip houses are typically built beyond their surroundings, meaning they’re nicer than the neighboring homes, and probably more luxurious than ever intended for the neighborhood.

 First off, you may wind up paying way too much for a flip house as opposed to a conventional home purchase.

-Secondly, you may have issues if the appraisal comes in low, which could put your mortgage in serious jeopardy if the bank just doesn’t like the purchase price.
+Secondly, you may have issues if the appraisal comes in low, which could put your mortgage approval in serious jeopardy if the bank just doesn’t like the purchase price.

 Sure, it’s nice to move into a house that doesn’t need a lick of work, but you’re paying for that convenience.
 And you’re stuck with whatever the house flipper decided on.